ontocord/aurora-m2/README.md

 ## Installation
 - On leonardo, you will need to do this: `module load cuda`
-- In addition to pip install -r requirements.txt
+- pip install -r requirements.txt
-- Also do this:
 - python -m wn download oewn:2023
 - python -m spacy download en_core_web_sm
 - NOTE: scispacy is not working on Leonardo for some reason bc of nmslib not installing.
 TODO to fix.